Affiliate links on Android Authority may earn us a commission. Learn more.

 The company does not need to provide proof that any of these tests were actually carried out.

-While in-house testing is perfectly fine on paper, the issue is that the company does not need to provide proof that the tests were actually carried out.
-A company can therefore claim that its device complies with this standard having “fudged” or entirely omitted certain parts!
+While in-house testing is perfectly fine on paper, the issue is that the company does not need to prove that the tests were actually carried out.
+Therefore, a company can claim that its device complies with this standard, having “fudged” or entirely omitted certain parts!

-With something like the Doogee S90, the design screams durability.
-The thing looks like a brick!
-The problem is that the device doesn’t quite live up to its own hype.
-The only way you could know this as a consumer, would be to wait and see what other users experience.
+With something like the DOOGEE, the designs scream durability.
+Those things look like bricks!
+The problem is that the devices don’t quite live up to their own hype.
+The only way you could know this as a consumer would be to wait and see what other users experience.